Whether you are a boarding or day student, you will be a part of a warm community where you will be accepted and valued for who you are.

 As a day student, you will explore every part of life at Walker’s, including all-school and weekend events, or even staying for dinner in Abra’s.

-Our student Head of Weekend Activities works with our Assistant Dean of Students to make sure there are plenty of fun events and outings each weekend.
+Our student Head of Activities works with our Director of Residential Life and Student Activities to make sure there are plenty of fun events and outings each weekend.
 Day and boarding students will always have the opportunity for a full schedule.

 Walker’s students have many opportunities to engage in student government positions which promotes the smooth running of student activities, and provides leadership for students as they face challenging issues or concerns.